 However, even though you do not want your parents to make the final decision, it is a good idea to have them around during a college visit.
 You won’t find anyone better than your parents when you are looking to get an objective second opinion on something.
 There is so much going on during a campus visit, they may notice something that you have missed.

-The best way to handle this is to do campus visits along with your parents but once you are at the venue, you go off on your own.
-This allows you to see things through your own eyes and form your own opinions without getting influenced by your parents’ thoughts and opinions.
-At the same time, you know you can regroup after the campus tour and have a discussion with them about whether or not the college seemed to be a good fit.
+The best way to handle this is to do campus visits along with your parents.
+Once you are at the venue, you go off on your own.
+This allows you to see things through your own eyes and form your own opinions.
+You won’t get influenced by your parents’ thoughts and opinions.
+At the same time, you know you can regroup after the campus tour.
+Have a discussion with them about whether or not the college seemed to be a good fit.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!